 Among females, the preference is for the smaller symbols visible on the wrist and the nape of the neck.
 The Irish trinity symbol is also a popular tattoo.

 What is the meaning of the circle on the Triquetra(Trinity Knot)

-The triquetra is sometimes drawn weaving around a circle, symbolising the unity of the three parts.
+Sometimes it is drawn weaving around a circle, symbolising the unity of the three parts.
 The circle, in many belief systems, is a symbol of eternity.

-The main upside down trinity knot meaning is that it represents the opposite of all the attributes the right-side-up trinity knot stands for.
+The main upside-down trinity knot meaning is that it represents the opposite of all the attributes the right-side-up trinity knot stands for.

 This could be interpreted as the opposite.
-Instead of moving from life, death to rebirth it would now mean the reverse moving from rebirth to death.
+Instead of moving from life, death to rebirth, it would now mean the reverse moving from rebirth to death.

-Other interpretations could be upending of the Truth (such as in an upside-down cross) and a symbol of the beast.
+Other interpretations could be upending of the Truth (such as in an upside-down cross) and a Trinity symbol of the beast.

-But all that said it could have no additional meaning and not be taken to mean anything different just because of the way it is displayed.
+But all that said, it could have no additional meaning and not be taken to mean anything different just because of the way it is displayed.

 Some final notes on the Triquetra

-So, whether you’re Christian, Pagan, or somewhere in between, there’s a good chance that the Triquetra could hold some kind of personal significance and no one else can dictate what it should mean to you.
+So, whether you’re Christian, Pagan, or somewhere in between, there’s a good chance that the Triquetra could hold some kind of personal significance, and no one else can dictate what it should mean to you.